-Serverless is a modern architecture pattern which has gotten a lot of traction in recent years.
-According to the AWS Lambda product page, “AWS Lambda is a serverless compute service that runs your code in response to events and automatically manages the underlying compute resources for you.” and the product page continues “You can use AWS Lambda to extend other AWS services with custom logic or create your own back-end services that operate at AWS scale, performance, and security.”
+Serverless is a modern architecture pattern that has gotten a lot of traction in recent years.
+According to the AWS Lambda product page, “AWS Lambda is a serverless compute service that runs your code in response to events and automatically manages the underlying compute resources for you.”
+The product page explains further: “You can use AWS Lambda to extend other AWS services with custom logic or create your own back-end services that operate at AWS scale, performance, and security.”

 It is an engineer’s dream to operate at AWS scale and performance.
 And it looks like you don’t have to do anything special: AWS will do the magic for your application to scale.
 Other services like AWS DocumentDB also promise great scalability.